Piano Lessons FAQs

 - Sorry, I don’t reschedule or credit for forgotten lessons.
 I am here waiting, regardless of what you are doing!

 - You will not receive credit for vacations during the school year.
 I cannot fill your slot for the week you are gone; no one takes single piano lessons.
 Use the swap sheet if you are able.

 - If you decide you need to take time off of lessons, I cannot hold your slot.
 You can have first priority on the wait list, however.
 If you want to pay for the time off, you can keep your slot. : )

 - Parents without other children find it easiest to do errands or wait in the car (mostly because their children don’t like them to be in lessons with them).
 I have a nice studio with a couch, however, so if your child is fine with you being in the room, feel free to sit in on lessons.
 Very young children’s parents should always sit in.

 - If you have other children and would like to come in, please feel free!
 I have a very family-friendly studio.
 If it is cold outside, I wouldn’t want to be waiting in a car, entertaining 3 children while an older one took lessons!
 Some families just have a sibling play iPad or do homework on the studio couch.
-My girls are 17, 14, 11, and 4 (as of Sept 2017), so sometimes they are around to play (at least the younger ones are).
+My younger two girls are 13 and 6, so sometimes they are around to play (usually the 6-yr-old is).
 We have a basement with lots of toys!
 BUT PLEASE, do not bring sick siblings in to play or even to just sit.
 And please do not bring any food inside except water.
-Stay with the playing children or, if they are older, make sure they know to stay on the “kid” side of the basement, and please remind them to not venture into the upstairs part of the house.
+Stay in the basement with playing children under age 5 should have a parent with them, and please remind them to not venture into the upstairs part of the house.
 You can always play in the back on the swing set, or use the chalk on the driveway.
 Remember to have your kids help clean up a few minutes before the lesson is scheduled to end.